 HEALTH & MEDICAL

 All participants should obtain their own medical advice prior to arrival and are required to have medical insurance in the case of an emergency.
-Somkhanda is considered malaria-free, but please consult a physician.
+Camps are considered malaria-free, but please consult a physician.

-There is no wifi at the tented camp nor electricity in the tents.
-However, there are electrical points in the communal area for charging the essentials.
+There is no wifi at the Camps nor electricity in the tents.
+However, there are electrical points in the communal areas for charging the essentials.

 This programme can be developed to suit the needs and interests of each group.
 For those with a particular desire to give back, to contribute to school service requirements and to obtain a sense of achievement, volunteer activities will be a main focus that will include conservation projects, research and community activities.

-For those groups that want to focus on discovery, a greater emphasis will be placed on building an awareness and appreciation of our wild places, including learning bush skills, participating in educational activities and learning about life on a reserve.
+For those groups that want to focus on discovery, a greater emphasis will be placed on building an awareness and appreciation of our wild places, including learning bush skills, participating in nature-based adventures and learning about life on a reserve.

-All groups will participate in the monitoring of wildlife species, have the opportunity to sleep and engage with the local community, undertake bush walks, sleep outs and learn about the intricacies of wildlife conservation.
+All groups will participate in the monitoring of wildlife species, have the opportunity to engage with local communities, undertake bush walks, sleep outs and learn about the intricacies of wildlife conservation.
 We are happy to work with you to develop an itinerary that is both meaningful and impactful.